-Each year our new Kindergarten students will transition to school by taking part in a diocesan initiative called Successful Foundations.
+In 2020, our new Kindergarten children will transition to school by taking part in a diocesan initiative called Successful Foundations.
 An initiative based on play, engagement, curiosity and fun!
-Shops, vets, hairdressers and other examples of provocations are intentionally and We have a strong focus on early learning at our school with an emphasis on creativity, curiosity, positive relationships and play.
+Shops, vets, hairdressers and other examples of provocations are intentionally and purposefully set up to encourage play.
+These opportunities will help your child develop intellectually, physically, socially and emotionally.

+We have a strong focus on early learning at our school with an emphasis on creativity, curiosity, positive relationships and play.